niialabi/alx-polly-sec-audit/README.md

 ---

+## Security Audit Findings & Remediation

+This section documents the security vulnerabilities that were identified and the corrective actions taken to secure the application.

+### 1. 🚨 Critical - Broken Access Control in Poll Deletion

+-   **Vulnerability**: Any authenticated user could delete any poll in the system, even those they did not create.
+The `deletePoll` server action only required a valid `poll_id` and did not verify ownership.
+-   **Risk**: This allowed for trivial data destruction.
+A malicious user could wipe out all user-generated content, leading to a total loss of data.
+-   **Remediation**: The `deletePoll` function in `app/lib/actions/poll-actions.ts` was modified to enforce ownership.
+It now retrieves the current user's ID and adds a `.eq("user_id", user.id)` clause to the Supabase query.
+This ensures the `DELETE` operation only succeeds if the poll's `user_id` matches the ID of the user making the request.

+### 2. 🚨 Critical - Unprotected Admin Panel

+-   **Vulnerability**: The admin page at `/admin` was a client-side component that fetched and displayed all polls from all users.
+Access to this page was not restricted on the server.
+-   **Risk**: Any authenticated user could navigate to the `/admin` URL and view, manage, and delete every poll in the database.
+This represents a complete failure of access control for a privileged administrative function.
+-   **Remediation**: The admin page was converted from a client component to a server component.
+Now, before the page is rendered, a server-side check verifies the user's session and queries a `profiles` table to confirm they have an `admin` role.
+If the user is not an admin, an "Access Denied" message is displayed instead of the sensitive data.

+### 3. 🟡 Medium - Unlimited Voting

+-   **Vulnerability**: The `submitVote` function did not prevent a user from voting multiple times on the same poll.
+A user could repeatedly submit votes, illegitimately skewing the poll results.
+-   **Risk**: This flaw undermines the integrity of the polling system.
+Poll outcomes could be easily manipulated, making the application's core functionality untrustworthy.
+-   **Remediation**: The `submitVote` function in `app/lib/actions/poll-actions.ts` was updated to include a check for an existing vote.
+Before inserting a new vote, it now queries the `votes` table to see if a record already exists for the current `user_id` and `poll_id`.
+If a vote is found, a "You have already voted" error is returned, preventing duplicate votes.

+---

 ## Getting Started

 To begin your security audit, you'll need to get the application running on your local machine.